Alexandre Promio: Promio in Sweden

 In Lumière's work concept was showing cinematography not only for the public but also for royalty and other prominent people.
-And as a treat the royal family got the see themselves on the "white screen" in film taken by Promio earlier in the day.
+And as a treat the royal family got to see themselves on the "white screen" in film taken by Promio earlier in the day.

 This happened in Stockholm as well when he visited for two weeks during the summer of 1897 to show Lumières invention at the General Art and Industrial Exposition of Stockholm.
-At one point Promio also educated Sweden's first film photographer Ernest Florman who himself had contributor with several films for the exhibition.
+At one point Promio also educated Sweden's first film photographer Ernest Florman who himself had contributed with several films for the exhibition.
 On 15 May 1897 Promio filmed the first ever Swedish newsreel film which showed the King Oscar II along with the crown prince Gustaf V as they arrived at the exhibition area at Djurgården.
 The king got to see the film the same day.
-While in Sweden Promio also made Sweden's first feature film called "Slagsmål i Gamla Stockholm" which was one minute long.
+While in Sweden Promio also made Sweden's first feature film, Slagsmål i Gamla Stockholm, which was one minute long.